WHAT IS A VASECTOMY?

 It is a simple and quick operation.

 No short or long term serious side effects.

 Lifetime failure is about 1 in 2000 which in Family Planning terms is about as good as it gets.

 Once the operation has worked you do not have to think about contraception.

 The lag time between the operation and the absence of sperm which usually can be up to 3 or 4 months, but may be longer.
 However with semen analysis we can confirm this and it gives us a chance to “quality control” the whole procedure.
 Contraception must be used until the semen test shows that no sperm can be seen.

 This method should not be chosen if there is any doubt!
 Counselling, full information and full understanding of the procedure is important prior to getting it done.
 Pain and discomfort for a short time afterwards is common and it is important to rest and avoid strenuous activity for a week or two after the procedure.
 Most people experience discomfort and bruising of the scrotum for a short while after the operation.
 In about 1 in 40 cases a more severe swelling may occur which can result in time off work.

-Ideally both partners should be counselled beforehand.
-This can be done in the surgery some weeks prior to the operation.
+Ideally both partners should be counselled beforehand but we understand that this is not always possible.
+This is done in the surgery some weeks before the procedure.